 Fake Google reviews are an issue for many of the same reasons that any form of phony review is problematic.

 Fake Google reviews are liable to confuse or misinform clients, customers, and other individuals.
 They're also used to discredit businesses that do not deserve to be discredited.

-Meanwhile, increasingly problematic, especially more recently, is the use of fake Google reviews to influence how the search engine giant displays business listings.
+Meanwhile, increasingly problematic is the use of fake Google reviews to influence how the search engine giant displays business listings.

-The higher a business is rated, the more prominent it'll be on Google.
+Ultimately, a higher GMB rating means a better ranking on Google.
 As such, a poor rating can see a business fall by the wayside.
-This is a particular problem when competitors and other unscrupulous persons attack a business with fake one-star reviews to push them down the rankings.
+This is particularly troublesome when competitors attack businesses with fake one-star reviews to push them down the rankings.

 Where fake Google reviews come from

 Fake Google reviews most commonly stem from disgruntled customers and competing businesses.